codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds.md

 Bank transactions are automatically sent from Codat to QBO on a daily schedule.
 To view the latest bank transactions, SMB users can click **Update** in the **Transactions** area in QBO.
 This triggers an immediate push of bank transactions and overrides the daily schedule.

-### Disabling bank feeds
+### Disconnecting bank feeds

-If an SMB customer turns off a bank feed for a connected account, you won't be able to push further bank transactions to that account.
+Your SMB users can disable bank feeds for their target accounts using the options in QBO.
+This stops the target account from receiving any further transactions, and so any subsequent pushes will fail.

+When a bank feed is disabled in QBO, it will take 10 days for the status of the connected bank account in Codat to change to `disconnected`.

 ### Customize Link for your SMB users